Oolite (video game): Modding

 Since the game structure is intended to be ‘open–hooded’, objects and events that take place in Oolite are easily modified without need of programming skills.
 Only a few simple tools are needed to create an OXP.
 These game additions, either self-made or downloaded, are freely placed in the game's AddOns folder, allowing the player to shape the plot and population of the game universe.
 In recent versions, the game comes with a built-in extension manager allowing the player to browse, install, update or remove extensions by simply going through the available extensions list.
 This greatly simplifies the process of installing extensions and keeping them updated.
+There are currently over 750 extensions on the manager - and another 400 which are not.

 Over Oolites first two years, many from the Oolite community were inspired by the game's coherent modding opportunities, resulting in a fairly large pool of OXPs.
 Often The Dark Wheel and 80's Elite fandom are of obvious influence, although elements from alternate space operas have also been shared.
 A pack may simply offer more ships or stations, or contain scripted interactive missions.
 As adding planetary bodies, minigames, HUDs, weapons and sounds are among several possibilities, testing the potential limitations of the OXP is still at an early stage.

 Below are some examples of OXPs: